ptupitsyn/ptupitsyn.github.io/_posts/2025-11-03-NET-Compute-In-Apache-Ignite-3-1.md

   * If the process crashes, it doesn't bring down the whole Ignite node, and it will be restarted automatically.
 * No overhead if there are no .NET jobs.
 * Other executors (Python, C++, Wasm) can coexist on one node without interfering with each other.

+Another big improvement is deployment and versioning.
+TBD